-The idea is simple: choose a project, do it every day for 100 days, and share your process on Instagram with the hashtag #The100DayProject.
+The idea is simple: choose a creative project, do it every single day for 100 days, and share your process on social using the hashtag #The100DayProject.

 Here’s how to play:

 STEP 1: Sign up for the newsletter 🚨

 STEP 2: Join the community 👯

 STEP 3: Choose your project 📍

 Pick something you want to do every day for the 100 days of the project.
 You'll post each instance of 100 on your Instagram account with the hashtag #The100DayProject.
 What can you do?
 Anything at all!
 Paint, draw, dance, knit, doodle, sing, brush your teeth.
-More on what makes a good project in the FAQ.
+More on what makes a good project in the FAQ section 👏

-STEP 4: Share your project
+STEP 4: Announce your project 🎙

 Let your friends and followers on Instagram know that you're doing the project.
-Tag your announcement with #The100DayProject so that other people doing the project can find you.
-Add your own unique hashtag for your specific project so that all of your posts will sit nicely together.
-Include both hashtags on every post.
+Tag your announcement with #The100DayProject so that other people doing the project can find you, and add your own unique hashtag for your project so that all of your posts will sit nicely together.
+Include both hashtags on every post ＃

 STEP 5: Get ready 🎙

-What makes a good project?
+1. What makes a good project?